 - The majority of fields of study are eligible with the exception of medical studies (though public health and global health are eligible).

-- Each page of the following application carries its own instructions, which should be read carefully before proceeding.
+- Each page of the following application carries its own instructions, which should be read carefully.

 - Every question must be answered completely.
 Please limit your responses to the space provided.